 Some of the food recommendations made by the Paleolithic diet have been highly criticized in Australia as well as worldwide:

-- The diet bans consumption of dairy foods which can lead to poor calcium levels
+- The diet bans the consumption of dairy foods which can lead to poor calcium levels

 - It demonizes healthy high-fibre grains and legumes, such as lentils, chickpeas, beans

-- The diet is incredibly low in carbohydrates compared to other diets which can lead to excessive eating as you might not have enough energy to sustain you during the day
+- The diet is incredibly low in carbohydrates compared to other diets which can lead to excessive eating as you might not have enough energy to sustain yourself during the day

 What is the paleo diet list of recommendations?

-While there are a lot of options to consider on this diet, you will have to make peace with giving up some favorites like alcohol and peanut butter.
+While there are a lot of options to consider on this diet, you will have to make peace with giving up some favourites like alcohol and peanut butter.

 The modern paleo diet advocates the consumption of meat and seafood in addition to eggs, nuts, seeds, vegetables, fruits and healthy oils.
 Processed food is out of the question and those adhering strictly to paleo recommendations should also avoid grains, potatoes, legumes and dairy.

-Vegetables form the crux of this diet along with fruit.
-Nearly all vegetables are allowed with the exception of potatoes.
+These form the crux of this diet along with fruit.
+Nearly all vegetables are allowed except potatoes.
 Some of the vegetables you can consume are:

 - Brussels sprouts